The Benefits of Security Threat Modeling and Its Applications to Physical Security

 - Identify potential threats, particularly vehicles used as weapons in ramming attacks and sometimes bad actors on foot.

 - Prioritize the threats, which depend on the facility and the situation.
 For example, a vehicle ramming attack might seem like a greater threat in general, but if the facility is a repository for sensitive information, a bad actor on foot who could steal or corrupt the files could end up being a greater priority.
 We take all these factors into consideration when performing our analysis.

 - Diagram or design a barricade that can withstand the threat.
 For example, a wedge barricade with a crash rating of M50 can stop a 15,000-pound vehicle traveling up to 50 miles per hour.

 - Mitigate the threat effectively with a barricade that can stop a vehicle traveling at a great velocity.

 - Validate the product with crash testing to determine the top vehicle speed at which the barricade will remain effective.

 Is Threat Modeling an Ongoing Process?

-What Is the Ultimate Objective of Threat Modeling?
+What Is the Ultimate Objective of Security Threat Modeling?

 Ultimately, the objective of threat modeling is to protect something of value.
-In a software context, it is typically data that is valuable.
-In the context of physical security, it is tangible assets and human lives, which are irreplaceable.
+In the context of physical security, items of value include tangible assets and human lives, the latter of which are irreplaceable.

 Share This Story, Choose Your Platform!